Basic Meteorologi

 Constant Pressure Surfaces

-a surface of equal pressure, also called an isobaric surface
+a surface of equal pressure, also called an isobaric

 Pressure